MooersLab/colabpymolpysnips/README.md

 # colabpymolpysnips:

-## Library of PyMOL Python snippets for running PyMOL in Google Colab notebooks
+## Library of PyMOL Python snippets for running Incentive PyMOL in Google Colab notebooks

 ### version 0.2